jzuhone/pyxsim/doc/source/event_lists.rst

 * ``normal``: The line of sight direction to project along.
 Accepts either a coordinate axis (``"x"``, ``"y"``, or ``"z"``), or a three-vector for an off-axis projection, e.g. ``[1.0, -0.3, 0.24]``.
 * ``sky_center``: Central RA, Dec of the events in degrees.
-* ``area_new`` (optional): The (constant) collecting area to assume for the observation.
-Used to reduce the number of events from the initially large sample of photons.
-The default value is the value used when the :class:`~pyxsim.photon_list.PhotonList` was created.
-Units are in :math:`cm^2`.
-* ``exp_time_new`` (optional): The exposure time to assume for the observation.
-Used to reduce the number of events from the initially large sample of photons.
-The default value is the value used when the :class:`~pyxsim.photon_list.PhotonList` was created.
-Units are in seconds.
-* ``redshift_new`` (optional): The value of the redshift to assume for the observation.
-Used to reduce the of events from the initially large sample of photons.
-The default value is the value used when the :class:`~pyxsim.photon_list.PhotonList` was created.
-* ``dist_new`` (optional): The value of the angular diameter to assume for the observation.
-Use for nearby sources instead of the redshift.
-If units are not specified, it is assumed to be in Mpc.
-Used to reduce the of events from the initially large sample of photons.
-The default value is the value used when the :class:`~pyxsim.photon_list.PhotonList` was created.
-To use this, the redshift must be set to zero.
 * ``absorb_model`` (optional): A string or :class:`~pyxsim.spectral_models.AbsorptionModel` class
   representing a model for foreground galactic absorption.
 This parameter can take a string or the class itself.
 See :ref:`absorb-models` for more details on how to use them.
 Known options for